davidalpert/go-git-mob/CONTRIBUTING.md

 ## Useful Make targets

-This repo includes a `Makefile` for help running common tasks.
+This repository includes a `Makefile` for help running common tasks.

-Run `make` with no args to list the available targets:
+Run `make` with no arguments to list the available targets:
 ```
 $ make